hopechong/alluxio/docs/en/compute/Spark.md

 ## Basic Setup

-The Alluxio client jar must be distributed across the all nodes where Spark drivers or executors are running.
+The Alluxio client jar must be distributed across all nodes where Spark drivers or executors are running.
 Place the client jar on the same local path (e.g. `{{site.ALLUXIO_CLIENT_JAR_PATH}}`) on each node.